 Actuarial Review

-At the direction of the Long-Term Care Insurance Multistate Rate Review (EX) Subgroup, the MSA Team applied the Minnesota and Texas approaches to calculate the recommended, approvable rate increases.
-Aspects of the Minnesota approach that result in lower rate increases than those resulting from loss ratio-based approaches contained in many states’ laws and rules include:
+The MSA Team applied the MSA approach to calculate the recommended, approvable rate increases.
+Aspects of the MSA approach that result in lower rate increases than those resulting from loss ratio-based approaches contained in many states’ laws and rules include:

 Reduction in rate increases at later policy durations to address shrinking block issues.